kelvin-bonni/data-test-app/README.md

 6. Follow the readme [here](https://github.com/mPharma/qa-take-home-test) to set up and run the Data Test App on your local machine

-7. Run the jar file found in `data-test-app/res`
+7. Run the data-test-app jar file in `data-test-app/res`